A timeline of events in the Jayme Closs disappearance case

 Dec.
 12, 2018 — Hundreds of people attend a "tree of hope" lighting ceremony in honor of Jayme in Barron.

 Jan.
-10, 2019 — Jayme is found alive in the Town of Gordon, a rural community about an hour from her home.
-A suspect is taken into custody.
+10, 2019 — Jayme is found alive in Gordon, a town about an hour's drive north of Barron.
+She is skinny, disheveled and wearing shoes too big for her when she approaches a stranger and pleads for help.
+A man driving around the rural area is soon taken into custody.

 Jan.
 11, 2019 — Investigators say the suspect, 21-year-old Jake Thomas Patterson, is jailed on homicide and kidnapping charges.